DevExpress-Examples/blazor-dxgrid-bind-to-instant-feedback-data-source/README.md

 2. Use the [EditFormTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditFormTemplate) property to define edit form content.
 Add the [ValidationSummary](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.validationsummary?view=aspnetcore-7.0) component to the edit form to validate user input based on [data annotation attributes](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-7.0) defined in the model.

 3. The [EditModelSaving](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditModelSaving) event occurs after a user submits the edit form and validation is passed.
 Use the [EditModel](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridEditModelSavingEventArgs.EditModel) event argument to access the edit model that stores all changes.
-Copy the field values of the edit model to the corresponding fields of the [DataItem](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridEditModelSavingEventArgs.DataItem) event argument, then save changes to the bound data source.
+Copy the values of all edit model fields that can be changed to the corresponding fields of the [DataItem](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridEditModelSavingEventArgs.DataItem) event argument, then save changes to the bound data source.
 To assign all edit model field values to the data item fields simultaneously, you can call the [AutoMapper](https://github.com/AutoMapper/AutoMapper) library's `Map` method.

 4. The [DataItemDeleting](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DataItemDeleting) event occurs once a user confirms the delete operation in the delete confirmation dialog.
 In the event handler, check user input and access permissions and post changes to the data source.